GrantBirki/errbot/docs/observability.md

 ### minikube

+In minikube and in production, we use a [daemonset in Kubernetes](https://grafana.com/docs/loki/latest/clients/promtail/installation/#daemonset-recommended).
+This allows us to scrape and collect all logs on the node with promtail and then push them to our defined Loki instance.

 The observability stack is also disabled by default in minikube but it can be easily enabled with a single command:

 ```console